spilliton/ish/README.md

 Ish.default_time_offset_seconds = 100000000000  # default is 300
 ```

-Then all calls without params specified will use those values
+All calls to ish without params will now use those values